5 Great Ideas for Winter Weekend Getaways in Michigan

 2. Visit a New Brewery

-Michigan's burgeoning microbrewery scene is attracting visitors from across the country to sample the state's particularly creative brews, often served up in unusual repurposed buildings—even at one stop, Suttons Bay's Hop Lot Brewing Company is open and accepting reservations for their outdoor heated igloos, as well as Blake’s Hard Cider Company in Armada.
-With other breweries open in varying capacities like the tried-and-true Bell’s Brewery in Kalamazoo, the ever-pleasing Short’s Brewing Company in Bellaire, the charming Blackrocks Brewery in Marquette or one of the many other buzzworthy breweries across the state, you won't have a hard time choosing a spot to spend a few hours catching up over a brew.
+Michigan's burgeoning microbrewery scene is attracting visitors from across the country to sample the state's particularly creative brews, often served up in unusual, repurposed buildings or the ever-so-popular heated igloos!
+Suttons Bay's Hop Lot Brewing Company is open and accepting reservations for their outdoor heated igloos, as well as Blake’s Hard Cider Company in Armada.
+With other breweries open in varying capacities like the tried-and-true Bell’s Brewery in Kalamazoo, the ever-pleasing Short’s Brewing Company in Bellaire, the charming Blackrocks Brewery in Marquette or one of the many other buzzworthy breweries across the state.

 Michigan wine trails are visit-worthy, with every season offering something unique.
 Grab a group of friends or plan a getaway that's romantic, active or indulgent, along your favorite wine trail.
 Some of Michigan's most popular wine trails are found on Traverse City’s Leelanau Peninsula and the narrower Old Mission Peninsula, and both offer winery bed and breakfasts that let you make your trip a wine country immersion weekend.
 If the state's southern reaches are more convenient, you're covered there too with the Southwest Michigan Lake Michigan Shore Wine Trail and Southeastern Michigan Thumb’s Up Wine Trail.
 Winter offers cozy and quiet tasting rooms you'll likely have to yourself.

 5. Go Shopping

-With great outlet malls all over the state, grab a group of friends and shop til' you drop!
-Whether you stay overnight or make it a long day-trip, a visit to an outlet mall is always a fun mini getaway.
+Whether you stay overnight or make it a long day-trip, a visit to an outlet mall is another opportunity to have a fun mini-getaway.
 Michigan outlet malls include Tanger Outlets Center Howell, Great Lakes Crossing Outlets in Auburn Hills and Birch Run Premium Outlets in Birch Run.
 You can also find unique options and support Michigan’s small business owners with our Support Local guide.